-With WordPress, all of your content is stored in a database (called a MySQL database or SQL file) on your server, not page files.
+With WordPress, all of your content is stored inside a database (called a MySQL database or SQL file) on your server, not page files.
 This means that if you want to make global changes to your content like replacing text or URLs throughout your site, these changes have to be made inside your WordPress database tables.

 In this tutorial, you will learn how to use plugins to easily perform a global search and replace in WordPress without touching code or editing your WordPress database tables.